telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ### Batch operations

-Apart from the RESTful operations to manage entities described so far NGSIv2 also includs "batch" operations that can be useful in some cases.
+Apart from the RESTful operations to manage entities described so far NGSIv2 also includs "batch" operations that may be useful in some cases.
 In particular, there is a batch update operation (`POST /v2/op/update`) and a batch query operation (`POST /v2/op/query`).